HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

 These are descriptions and guidance to the variety of options to the main [multirep_macs2_pipeline](applications.md#multirep_macs2_pipelinepl) script.
 In most cases, you will want to write the command in a shell script for execution due to the complexity.
-See the Pysano folder for example scripts.
+See the [examples](examples/Readme.md) folder for example scripts.

 - Exclusion list